Maximum likelihood estimation of potential energy in interacting particle systems from single-trajectory data

-provided that $0 < \theta_{j} < \infty$ for all $j = 1,\dots,d$, and the $N$ particle processes start from a chaotic distribution.
+provided that the $N$ particle processes start from a chaotic distribution, which agrees with the exact asymptotics of the one-dimensional OU process (or more generally, $d$-dimensional OU processes with isotropic $\Theta$).
+In view of the architecture of approximating the $N$-particle system by $N$ independent OU processes, the rate we derived in Theorem~\ref{thm:rate} is rate-optimal in $t$ and $N$, modulo small decoupling errors.
 We shall highlight that long-time dynamic behavior in~\eqref{eqn:asymptotic} as $t \to \infty$ cannot be obtained from the classical theory of the propagation of chaos (cf.~\cite{Sznitman1991}), where Gronwall's lemma (cf. Appendix 1 in~\cite{RevuzYor1991}) is typically used to control the decoupling error between the interacting $N$-particle processes and their independent analogs.
 In such case, the decoupling error is exponentially increasing in $t$, and thus it cannot be used to yield the rate $t^{-1/2}$.
-Our argument is tailored to the quadratic structure of the interacting potential $V(x) = {1 \over 2} x^{T} \Theta x$, which allows for a far more efficient decoupling strategy (cf. Lemma~\ref{lem:decoupling_error_bound}). \\
+Our argument is tailored to the quadratic structure of the interacting potential $V(x) = {1 \over 2} x^{T} \Theta x$, which allows for a far more efficient decoupling strategy (cf. Lemma~\ref{lem:decoupling_error_bound}).

-{\bf Proof of Theorem~\ref{thm:rate}.} Without loss of generality, we may assume that $\sigma=1$ and by rescaling, it suffices to prove that

-holds with probability of at least $1-10\varepsilon$.
-Since the objective function $\overline{\ell}_{t}^{N}(A)$ in~\eqref{eqn:MLE_equiv} is quadratic in $A$, the first-order optimality condition implies that the MLE of $\Theta$ is given by
+\begin{proof}[Proof of Theorem~\ref{thm:rate}.]
+Since the objective function $\overline{\ell}_{t}^{N}(A)$ in~\eqref{eqn:MLE_equiv} is quadratic in $A$, the first-order optimality condition for the unconstrained optimization problem implies that the MLE of $\Theta$ satisfies